First passage of a diffusing particle under stochastic resetting in bounded domains with spherical symmetry: Conclusions

 In conclusion, we have investigated the effect of stochastic resetting on first passage properties of a freely diffusing particle inside a sphere or between two concentric spheres, where the spherical surfaces are absorbing boundaries.
-In the systems, we have observed the so-called ``resetting transition'' when the initial distance $r$ of the particle to the orgin is varied.
+In the systems, we have observed the so-called ``resetting transition'' when the initial distance $r$ of the particle to the origin is varied.
 For a $d$-dimensional sphere of radius $R$, there exists a critical value of $r=r_c$, above which the resetting can make the MTA minimal at a nonzero $\gamma$.
-While for $r<r_c$ the MTA increases monotonically with $\gamma$, and thus the resetting is detrimental to optimize the MTA.
-We have derived a general result of $r_c$, see Eq.\ref{eq2.6}, which is a dimension dependent quantity.
+For $r<r_c$ the MTA increases monotonically with $\gamma$, and thus the resetting is detrimental to optimization of the MTA.
+We have derived a general result of $r_c$, see Eq.\ref{eq2.6}, which is a dimension-dependent quantity.
 For the particle between two $d$-dimensional spheres, there are two critical values of $r=r_{c_{1,2}}$ ($r_{c_1}<r_{c_2}$), for which the MTA can be optimized when $r<r_{c_1}$ or when $r>r_{c_2}$.
-When the ratio of the radius of inner sphere to that of outer sphere is less than a critical value, the resetting transition at $r=r_{c_1}$ is of first order, and the transition at $r=r_{c_2}$ is of second order.
-Otherwise, such two transitions are of second order.
+When the ratio $c$ of the radius of inner sphere to that of outer sphere is less than a critical value, the resetting transition at $r=r_{c_1}$ is of first order, and the transition at $r=r_{c_2}$ is of second order.
+Otherwise, the two transitions are of second order.
+When the transitions are second order, we have derived the equations for determining these transition points in two dimensions and three dimensions (see Eq.(\ref{eq3.4}) and Eq.(\ref{eq3.5}), respectively).
+Furthermore, we have presented the asymptotic analysis for $r_{c_{1,2}}$ and the optimal resetting rate when the first order transition occurs at $r=r_{c_{1}}$ in the limit $c \to 0 $, which shows that the asymptotic behaviors between two dimensions and three dimensions are essentially different.

-Our results may provide a valuable understanding for controlling intracellular transport such as proteins and other molecular products to their correct location within a cell \cite{RevModPhys.85.135}, and diffusion-limited reactions \cite{redner2001guide}.
-In the future, it is worthy considering the particle experiences a radial potential drift or in the presence of active driving.
+It is well-known that the first passage of a Brownian particle in the absence of resetting depends highly on the spatial dimensions \cite{redner2001guide,klafter2011first}.
+From that aspect, our results again unveil the vital role of spatial dimensions on the resetting transition in a spherically symmetric bounded domain.
+In the future, it is worth considering cases where the particle experiences a radial potential drift or in the presence of active driving.
+It would also be interesting to study the resetting Brownian motion in a bounded domain with a more complex boundary, such as a small absorbing window on the otherwise reflecting boundary.
+These extensions may provide a valuable understanding for controlling intracellular transport such as proteins and other molecular products moving to their correct location in a plasma membrane, and diffusion-limited reactions \cite{redner2001guide,RevModPhys.85.135}.